hsauro/mcabook/_sources/introductoryTopics/elasticities.rst

    v = \frac{V_m s}{K_m + s}

-In this equation we have two constants, the `V_m` which represents the maximal rate the enzyme can catalyze the reaction and the `K_m`, often called the Michaelis constant is inversely related to how responsive the reaction rate is to the substrate concentration.
+where `s` is the concentration of substrate.
+The equation also has two constants, `V_m` which represents the maximal rate the enzyme can catalyze the reaction and the `K_m`, often called the Michaelis constant, which is inversely related to how responsive the reaction rate is to the substrate concentration.
 If we plot the reaction rate as a function of substrate, as shown below, this will be become clearer.

 .. image:: ..\\images\\irrever_MM_plot.png
   :width: 420